evanjenk/IE482-EJ/README.md

 - UnZIP the file

 ### 3. Download Needed Packages
-- Install socket.io using the command 'pip install socket.io'
+- Install socket.io using the command `pip install socket.io`
 - Install websocket-client using the command 'pip install websocket-client'

 ## Running the Project